 Consult the following research guides for additional ideas and information:

-In addition to going directly to likely sources of A/V content like those listed in this guide, you can also search WorldCat and ArchiveGrid for specific audio visual titles and collections of audio visual materials in various formats, including oral history, film, video, and recorded sound.
-WorldCat is a union library catalog and ArchiveGrid is a database of collection descriptions.
+In addition to going directly to likely sources of A/V content like those listed in this guide, you can also search WorldCat Discovery and ArchiveGrid for specific audio visual titles and collections of audio visual materials in various formats, including oral history, film, video, and recorded sound.
+WorldCat Discovery is a union library catalog and ArchiveGrid is a database of collection descriptions.
 See details below.

 Transcripts of news programs can be found in several places, including: